 key_column >= range_start AND key_column <= range_end

-If you specify -1 for Range_End, then the expression will be:
+If you specify -1 for Range_End, then the expression is:

 key_column >= range_start